Infinitely Polar Bear

-“Bohemia is over,” young Amelia (Imogene Wolodarsky, the filmmaker’s daughter) tells us in voiceover—or at least that’s what her mother says as her husband, bipolar Cam (Mark Ruffalo), succumbs to a full-on mental breakdown in 1978.
-Emerging from treatment on shaky but better ground, unemployable Cam is faced with a tricky proposition from his wife (a shrewd Zoe Saldana): She’ll move to New York and get her MBA in 18 months (the career boost the family needs), while he summons the responsibility to care for Amelia and her sister, Faith (Ashley Aufderheide), in a small Boston apartment.
-It’s a bold plan and not really optional.
+‘Bohemia is over,’ young Amelia (Imogene Wolodarsky, the filmmaker’s daughter) tells us in voiceover – or at least that’s what her mother, Maggie (a shrewd Zoe Saldana), says as her husband, bipolar Cam (Mark Ruffalo), succumbs to a full-on mental breakdown in 1978.
+Emerging from treatment on shaky but better ground, unemployable Cam is faced with a tricky proposition from his wife: she’ll move to New York and get her MBA in 18 months (the career boost the family needs), while he will summon the responsibility to care for Amelia and her sister, Faith (Ashley Aufderheide), in a small Boston apartment.
+It’s a bold plan, and not really optional.

-Ruffalo, a master of rumpled befuddlement, finds his signature role here—it can’t be overstated how deftly he eases into the tricky creation, a blue-blooded slacker who aches when the world won’t hug him back.
+Ruffalo, a master of rumpled befuddlement, finds his signature role here – it can’t be overstated how deftly he eases into this tricky creation, a blue-blooded slacker who aches when the world won’t hug him back.
 Cam is, nonetheless, an excellent parent, and his constant busyness within his cloud of cigarette smoke reveals a sincere man trying to make good.
 The generosity of the movie gives him that redemption, as well as a dignity that’s rare in off-kilter domestic dramas.

 Cast and crew